Summer Financial Aid

 To ensure you receive your disbursement, you should also check that you are enrolled in the minimum number of summer units required and complete any UAccess Student Center to-do items as soon as possible.
 Learn more about our General Disbursement Policy and view summer session dates on the Office of the Registrar website.

 Federal Direct Subsidized and Unsubsidized Loans will be offered based on your remaining academic year loan eligibility.
-This means that aid received during the preceding fall and spring semester is taken into account when reviewing students for summer financial aid.
-These academic year limits are put in place by the Department of Education.
+This means that federal direct student loan(s) you received during the preceding fall and spring semester (Fall 2025/Spring 2026) is taken into account when determining how much in student loans you are eligible to receive in the summer.
+These academic year loan borrowing limits are put in place by the Department of Education.

 For example, a dependent first-year student who borrowed their full $5,500 in student loans during fall and spring will not be eligible for any additional student direct loans because they borrowed the maximum amount a dependent, first-year student can borrow.